LucaNori/traefik-simpleblocklist/README.md

 # SimpleBlocklist

-Simple plugin for [Traefik](https://github.com/containous/traefik) to block requests based on a list of IP addresses.
+Simple plugin for [Traefik](https://github.com/containous/traefik) to block requests based on a list of IP addresses and networks.

 ## Configuration